NK Lokomotiva Zagreb: History

 Due to rules against second sides being in the same division, they legally split their connection to Dinamo Zagreb.
 To meet the criteria for the Prva HNL, they played their games at Stadion Maksimir before moving on to Stadion Kranjčevićeva which is now the club's home.
-The club's base and youth teams area are located in Kajzerica neighborhood.
+The club's base and youth teams area are located in Kajzerica neighborhood, at a ground known as Igralište na Kajzerici, which itself was a prominent motorcycle speedway stadium in the 1960s.

 The 2012–13 season was one of the best in recent history for Lokomotiva.
 They finished in second place ahead of clubs such as Rijeka, Hajduk Split and RNK Split.
 Young star Andrej Kramarić, on loan from Dinamo Zagreb, finished second in the scoring charts with 15 goals.
 With the second-place finish, Lokomotiva qualified for the 2013–14 UEFA Europa League second qualifying round.
 In their first European encounter, the side faced FC Dinamo Minsk, losing on the away goals rule after winning 2–1 away from home, but losing 3–2 at home.

 Lokomotiva established itself as a 1.
 HNL side, finishing between 4th and 6th place for the next six seasons.
 The club managed its first European aggregate victory over Airbus UK Broughton F.C. in the 2015–16 UEFA Europa League and navigating three stages of qualifying rounds in the 2016–17 UEFA Europa League, before losing 4–2 to Belgian Pro League side K.R.C.
 Genk in the playoff round.

 In the 2019–20 season, which was interrupted by the COVID-19 pandemic, Lokomotiva had the best season in its history, finishing in second place in the league and finishing as runners-up in the Croatian Football Cup, losing 1–0 to Rijeka in the final.
 With Croatia's improved UEFA Ranking, this meant that Lokomotiva went into the 2020–21 UEFA Champions League qualifying rounds for the first time in its history, where it drew SK Rapid Wien in the second qualifying round.